-Indicate who the research findings were shared with and why.
 Include at least two health care professionals other than those contacted in 'c' above.
-(4).

-What strategies did you use to discuss the research findings with the health care professionals (3) How will the persons you shared the findings with use them?
-If they are using the findings already, how are they using them?
+Describe the strategies you used to discuss the research findings with the health care professionals.
+(3) Describe how these persons would use the research findings.
+If they are using the findings already, provide evidence as to how they are using the research findings in practice.
 (3)